DanielDominicSavioKennedy/genre/README.md

 4. Wait for the prediction to complete.
 The predicted genre label will be displayed on the screen.

-## Customization

-You can customize the behavior of the application by modifying the following files:

-- `music_classification/knn_classifier.py`: This file contains the implementation of the KNN algorithm for genre prediction.
-You can modify the algorithm or experiment with different feature extraction techniques to improve the accuracy of predictions.

-- `music_classification/genres.py`: This file contains a dictionary mapping genre labels to their corresponding class indices.
-You can modify this dictionary to include or remove genres as needed.

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the existing coding style and guidelines.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments